sanfinity-Iot/openremote/Developer-Guide:-Working-on-the-UI.md

-Working on the consoles means working on the frontend console applications or the keycloak theme.
+Working on the UI means working on any of:

+* Web applications
+* Web components
+* Keycloak theme(s)

+Working on the web applications and/or components will generally require a manager to interact with you can either:

+* Run a Manager instance in an IDE (refer to [Working on the Manager](./Developer-Guide%3A-Working-on-the-Manager)
+* Deploy the Manager using a Docker container (refer to [Console Development profile](./Developer-Guide%3A-Deploying-to-a-Docker-engine#console-development-dev-console.yml))

 ## Starting required services

-Requires a manager service to be running on localhost that is volume mapped to the console HTML code refer to the [Console Development profile](./Developer-Guide%3A-Deploying-to-a-Docker-engine#console-development-dev-consoleyml).
+Requires a manager service to be running on localhost that is volume mapped to the console HTML code refer to the

 Run required services with: